cardano-scaling/hydra/docs/topologies/star-shaped.md

 _Questions_:
 * Is it expected the pairwise Heads to have varying "durations", eg. a client comes, opens a Head, does some stuff, and closes it but the other Heads maintained by the same server stay _Open_?
 * How does the server provided guarantees preserving the basic _Safety property_ of Hydra Heads for each of the pairwise heads?
-  * What the diagram suggest is to use _Hash-Timed based Lock Contracts_ which ensures the Client can always get its UTxO back if the server does not properly route the transaction to its destination
+  * What the diagram suggest is to use _Hash Time-Lock Contracts_ ([HTLC](https://docs.lightning.engineering/the-lightning-network/multihop-payments/hash-time-lock-contract-htlc)) which ensures the Client can always get its UTxO back if the server does not properly route the transaction to its destination
 * What kind of transaction should be supported?
-HTCL are good for payments-style transactions but not for DApps for example, or they would need to be adapted
+HTLC are good for payments-style transactions but not for DApps for example, or they would need to be adapted
   * There seems to be an implicit assumption that the server can "route" a transaction in one Head to the proper Head which implies it "understands" the addresses of UTxO posted in Heads

 ## On-Chain Transactions